Leadership

 Maggie Smith

-Codirector of the Competition in Cyberspace Project, Affiliated Faculty
+Codirector of the Competition in Cyberspace Project

 Maggie Smith is a cyber officer assigned to the Army Cyber Institute.
 She originally enlisted in 2004 to complete her undergraduate education but serving quickly became a passion and turned into a career.
 She commissioned via ROTC in 2013 after completing her master of public policy (with a focus in homeland security and intelligence policy) at Georgetown University with the US Army’s Green to Gold program.